-Over the past 10 years I have worked at Silverdale School and within the Teaching School Alliance in a variety of roles.
+Over the past 10 years I have worked at Silverdale School and within the South Yorkshire Teaching Hub in a variety of roles.

 During my time at Silverdale School I have developed my skills as an administrator and take pride that I am a self-motivated and enthusiastic person who works well as part of a team and independently.
 I have a solid understanding of data manipulation using excel and have a substantial knowledge of SIMs.